Berger Montague PC Investigating Claims on Behalf of Skye Bioscience, Inc. (NASDAQ: SKYE) Investors After Class Action Filing

 Investor Deadline: Investors who purchased Skye securities during the Class Period may, no later than January 16, 2026, seek to be appointed as a lead plaintiff representative of the class.
 To learn your rights, CLICK HERE.

-Skye, headquartered in San Diego, is a clinical-stage biotechnology company developing treatments for obesity and metabolic diseases.
+Skye is a San Diego-based biotech company focused on therapies for obesity and metabolic diseases.

-The complaint asserts that, throughout the Class Period, Defendants failed to disclose that: (i) the efficacy of nimacimab, Skye's lead product candidate, was lower than what had been represented to investors; and (ii) as a result, the drug's clinical and commercial potential had been overstated.
+According to the complaint, Defendants misled investors about Skye's lead product candidate, nimacimab, by overstating its efficacy of nimacimab and exaggerating the likelihood of its clinical success and commercial prospects.

-On October 6, 2025, Skye issued a press release announcing topline data from its 26-week Phase 2a CBeyond proof-of-concept study of nimacimab, disclosing that that the primary endpoint of 8% difference in weight loss compared to placebo had not been met.
-Following these disclosures, Skye's stock price declined $2.85 per share, or 60%, closing at $1.90 on October 6, 2025.
+On October 6, 2025, Skye released topline results from its 26-week Phase 2a CBeyond study of nimacimab, disclosing that it did not achieve the primary weight-loss endpoint relative to placebo.
+Following the announcement, the Company's share price fell 60%, dropping $2.85 to close at $1.90 per share.

 If you are a Skye investor and would like to learn more about this action, CLICK HERE or please contact Berger Montague: Andrew Abramowitz at [email protected] or (215) 875-3015, or Caitlin Adorni at [email protected] or (267)764-4865.